Doimatrix/vuhnKredit/README.md

 servers, thats why every tech company needs an Ops or Sysadmin guy.

-Well, this docker image won't replace that role on your company, but will make
+Well, this docker image won't replace that role on your company, but will make Ops easier for those who work with **Containers** and lots, Lots or LOTS of